The centre was started in 1937.

 - A charitable allopathic-cum-homeopathic dispensary with pathology, X-ray, physiotherapy, ophthalmology, ultra- sonography, eye, ENT and dental departments.
 83,895 cases were treated during the year.

 - A mobile medical unit serving 70 neighbouring villages, which treated 32,471 patients this year.

 - A library and a free reading room with 16,923 books and 16 newspapers and periodicals.

 - Religious activities: Spiritual discourses, public meetings, fortnightly Ramnam Sankirtan, and celebration of the birth anniversaries of Sri Ramakrishna, Holy Mother Sri Sarada Devi and Swami Vivekananda, as also some other festivals.

-- Three units of Gadadhara Abhyudaya Prakalpa with 171 poor
+- Three units of Gadadhar Abhyudaya Prakalpa with 170 poor children.

-- Vivekananda Cultural Centre: This centre stands at the very spot where the famous Quinton Memorial Hall once existed, the hall where Swami Vivekananda delivered a public lecture in April 1901.
-Activities at this centre: (a) a computer training centre with 5802 students, (b) a library with a reading room (13,724 books and 18 newspapers and periodicals), an auditorium and a meditation hall, (c) drawing and painting classes (474 children) and training programmes in Indian culture (68 students), (d) English language and communication skills training for 425 students, (e) computer training and personality development programmes in rural high scools for 102 tribal children, and (f) weekly scriptural classes and occasional lectures, annual competitions for students, youth forum, etc.
+- Vivekananda Cultural Centre: This centre stands at the very spot where the famous Quinton Memorial Hall once existed, the hall where Swami Vivekananda delivered his last public lecture in April 1901.
+Activities at this centre: (a) a computer training centre with 5741 students, (b) a library with a reading room (13,359 books and 22 newspapers and periodicals), an auditorium and a meditation hall, (c) drawing and painting classes (503 children) and training programmes in Indian culture (68 students), (d) English language and communication skills training for 348 students, competitions for students, youth forum, etccomputer training and personality development programmes in rural high schools for 115 tribal children, andweekly scriptural classes and occasional lectures, annual competitions for students, youth forum, etc.